There are two types of IACUC forms within the portal:

 - Search for course name: eIACUC Classroom Training (register for class)

 - Search for training videos: eIACUC Training Videos (view training videos)

 IACUC office personnel (x40153, email email@example.com) are available to answer questions regarding completing IACUC applications

-IACUC office personnel can assist with answering questions regarding completing an IACUC research application.
-The IACUC strongly recommends that Investigators consult the Center for Comparative Medicine and Surgery (CCMS) Veterinarians during the development of a study protocol to ensure that appropriate measures are taken to minimize risks of pain and/or distress to experimental animals.
-The IACUC also requires that Investigators consult with the Biosafety and Radiation Safety Officers if the protocol requires the use of hazardous, biological, chemical or radioactive materials.
+The IACUC strongly recommends that Investigators consult with Center for Comparative Medicine and Surgery (CCMS) Veterinarians during the development of a study protocol to ensure that most appropriate measures are taken to minimize pain and/or distress potentially experienced by experimental animals.

 Review of IACUC Applications

-The IACUC may approve, withhold approval, or require modifications of any proposed activity related to animal use and care before issuing the final approval of a protocol.
-An integral part of the review of studies involving chemical, biological, and radiological hazards is a risk assessment and occupational health safety evaluation by Institutional Safety Officers and/or by the Institutional Biosafety Committee.
+The IACUC may approve, withhold approval, or require modifications of any proposed activity involving vertebrate animals before issuing the final approval of a protocol.
+An integral part of the review of studies involving chemical, biological, and radiological hazards is a risk assessment and occupational health safety review by Institutional Safety Offices and/or by the Institutional Biosafety Committee.

 IACUC approval is granted after all reviews have been completed and the Principal Investigators (PIs) have responded adequately to all requests for modifications of the protocol.
 Approvals are granted for a period of three years.
 Investigators are required to file a progress report at the beginning of each year.
 Upon expiration of the three-year approval period, PIs must submit a new IACUC application.